okxlabs/docs/docs/contracts/DEX-Router-Aptos-V1/technical-reference.md

-# DEX-Router-Aptos Technical Reference
+# DEX-Router-Aptos-V1 Technical Reference

 ## Contract Overview

-The DEX-Router-Aptos is a sophisticated Move smart contract system that provides DEX aggregation and optimal routing capabilities.
+The DEX-Router-Aptos-V1 is a sophisticated Move smart contract system that provides DEX aggregation and optimal routing capabilities.
 This document provides complete technical specifications for all exported interfaces and functions.

 > **📝 Auto-Generated Documentation**: This technical reference is automatically generated from Move source code NatSpec comments.
 For the most up-to-date information, refer to the source contracts.